symfoni/hardhat-react-boilerplate/README.md

 Because of this default hardhat.config.ts it will first try to connect with an injected provider like Metamask (web3modal package does this).

 If nothing found it will try to connect with your hardhat node.
 On localhost and hardhat nodes it will inject your mnemonic into the frontend so you have a "browser wallet" that can both call and send transactions.
 NB!
 Dont ever put a mnemonic with actual value here.

-We will limit this feature going forward so its more explicit.
+In hardhat.config.ts there is example on how to instruct your hardhat-network to use mnemonic or privatekey.

 ```ts
 const config: HardhatUserConfig = {